 Although our company does not currently have stock ownership guidelines for our executive officers, we encourage all of our executive officers to hold a significant amount of company stock and promote this goal through our long-term incentive awards.
-At this time, given the significant amount of company stock held by our executive officers and the nature of our long-term incentive awards, which increase or decrease in value during each performance period as our stock price increases or decreases, we believe that the interests of our executives are properly aligned with those of our other stockholders.
+At this time, given the significant amount of company stock historically held by our executive officers and the nature of our long-term incentive awards, which increase or decrease in potential value during each performance period as our stock price increases or decreases, we believe that the interests of our executives are properly aligned with those of our other stockholders.
 If over time this situation changes, our board of directors will reevaluate the need for stock ownership guidelines.
-The table below illustrates the significant stock ownership of the named executive officers that currently serve as executive officers of our company.
+The table below illustrates the stock ownership of the named executive officers, including the significant stock ownership of those who have served as such for more than two years.

 Name Ratio of Stock Ownership to Base Salary (1)

-Robert C. Cantwell 6.8
+Robert C. Cantwell 7.3

 Bruce C. Wacha (2) 0.1

-Scott E. Lerner 3.8
+Kenneth G. Romanzi (3) 1.5

-Vanessa E. Maskal 5.8
+Scott E. Lerner 3.9

-William F. Herbes 3.0
+Vanessa E. Maskal 5.9

-(1) As of March 26, 2018.
+(1) As of April 1, 2019.
 Ratios are based on fiscal 2018 base salaries.